A Guide to Psychology and its

 To a perfectly logical and rational mind, therefore, the unconscious is just a lot of nonsense.
 Persons of this persuasion can often be found telling others to “stop crying—just pull yourself up by your own bootstraps and get on with life.”

 In psychological practice, this attitude is most reflected in behavioral therapy.
-To be crass, curing a phobia with a purely behavioral treatment isn’t much different than teaching a dog not to B. F. Skinner pee on the floor.
+To be crass, curing a phobia with a purely behavioral treatment isn’t much different than teaching a dog not to Skinner pee on the floor.
 Yet, to be honest, just as most dogs who live indoors eventually get housebroken, individuals with phobias can be cured with behavioral treatment.
 Many persons might not find it dignified to be trained like animals, but remember that B. F. Skinner, the originator of a form of behavioral treatment called operant conditioning, wrote a book called Beyond Freedom and Dignity in which he argued that autonomous human freedom and dignity were interfering with social progress and should be replaced with a “technology of behavior.”

 Nevertheless, just as housebroken dogs will revert to peeing on the floor in moments of emotional distress, persons who have not made the effort to understand the unconscious motivation of their past behavior will always be vulnerable to repeating that behavior.